chambln/red/README.md

 # red — static site generator

-This is really just a makefile that turns Markdown and Sass into HTML and CSS to produce a simple static blog.
+This is really just a makefile for turning Markdown and Sass into HTML and CSS to produce a simple static blog.
 There are no scripts or binaries.